AD-SDL/bmg_module/README.md

     pip install -e .

-If you're having trouble installing the requirements or MADSci due to an issue installing httptools, use the Visual Studio Installer (download this if you don't have it already), and either modify or install Visual Studio Community 2022 to include "Desktop development with C++".
+If you're having trouble installing the requirements or MADSci due to an issue installing httptools, use the Visual Studio Installer (download it if you do not already have it), and either modify or install Visual Studio Community 2022 to include Desktop development with C++.

 #### Running the interface

-Inside the bmg_module directory, run the following commands to test connection to the BMG device through the BMG interface.
+Inside the bmg_module directory, run the following commands to test the connection to the BMG device through the BMG interface.

     cd src
     python bmg_interface.py

-This will print out the current BMG LABTECH Remote Control Version Number if the driver is able to connect correctly to the BMG device.
+This will print the current BMG LABTECH Remote Control version number if the driver is able to connect successfully to the BMG device.

 You can also use the driver in other programs.
-The example python program below uses the bmg driver to open and close the plate tray, set the temperature, and run an assay named ASSAY_NAME.
+The example Python program below uses the BMG driver to open and close the plate tray, set the temperature, and run an assay named ASSAY_NAME.

 When instantiating the bmg_device, the model name must be entered as "CLARIOstar" even if you own a BMG VANTAstar device.
 Also, be sure to replace the protocol_database_path and data_output_directory values with your correct paths.